 one God, for ever and ever.

-Saint Cyril was born in 370 and lived a monastic life.
-He was ordained a priest and succeeded his uncle as bishop of Alexandria in 412.
-He had a preeminent role at the ecumenical Council of Ephesus (431); he fought bravely against the doctrines of Nestorius, and wrote many learned works explaining and defending the Catholic and orthodox faith.
-Cyril died in AD 444.
-This statement (Pist.
-1: PG 77, 14-18, 27-30) strongly defending the divine motherhood of the Blessed Virgin Mary, the Theotokos or God-bearer, appears in the Roman Catholic office of readings for the liturgical memorial of St. Cyril of Alexandria on June 27th.
+This statement by St. Cyril of Alexandria (Pist.
+1: PG 77, 14-18, 27-30) strongly defends the divine motherhood of the Blessed Virgin Mary, the Theotokos or God-bearer.
+It appears in the Roman Catholic office of readings for the liturgical memorial of St. Cyril of Alexandria on June 27th.